|Reno Police Department Command Staff|

 Office Telephone: 775-334-2197 Email: email@example.com

 Professional Biography: Master’s in Organizational Leadership from Gonzaga University and a Bachelor’s in Criminal Justice from the University of Nevada, Reno.
 Robinson also completed Gonzaga University’s Servant Leadership program, Cornell University’s Executive Leadership Program and is a graduate of the Police Executive Forum’s Senior Management Institute for Police (SMIP).

 Robinson grew up in this area, attended local schools and graduated from Reed High School.
 He comes from a law enforcement family.

 |Deputy Chief Mac Venzon, Operations Division

 Office Telephone: 775-334-3849 Email: firstname.lastname@example.org

-Venzon started his career with the Reno Police Department in 1997.
-Venzon has worked in and supervised a variety of assignments throughout his career to include: the Regional Street Enforcement Team (SET), Reno-Sparks Law Enforcement Academy Staff Officer, and the Patrol Division.
+Deputy Chief Venzon started his career with the Reno Police Department in 1997.
+Throughout those years he has worked a variety of assignments to include; Patrol, Academy Staff Officer, Detective Sergeant in the Regional Street Enforcement Team, and Deputy Chief of the Support Services Division.

 |Commander Shannon Wiecking, Administration and Support Division